2013 Boston Red Sox season: April

 Following their Opening Day triumph, the Red Sox improved to 2–0 on Wednesday, April 3, in the second tilt of the three-game series, in a game that saw offseason acquisition Joel Hanrahan rack up his first save as a Red Sox.
 Boston failed to complete the sweep, however, with starting pitcher Ryan Dempster relinquishing a 4–2 defeat in his Red Sox debut the following evening.
-In Toronto, the Sox split the first two games of a series against the Blue Jays on April 5 and 6, winning 6–4 in the first frame and falling 5–0 in the second.
+In Toronto, the Sox split the first two games of a series against the Blue Jays on April 5 and 6, winning 6–4 in the first game and falling 5–0 in the second.
 Boston was then victorious in the rubber game, shutting out the Jays 13–0.

 The Red Sox won their fourth straight against the Cleveland Indians on April 16.
 The Red Sox and Indians wore black armbands to honor the victims of the Boston Marathon bombing.
 A giant American flag flew at half-mast before the series opener with a moment of silence prior to the first pitch.
 A young Indians fan presented the Red Sox with a sign he wrote in red ink and ornamented with hearts.
 The note, which was hung in Boston's dugout, read: "From our city to your city: Our hearts and prayers go out to you, Boston.
 Love, Cleveland."
 For the entire game, a jersey with No. 617 (one of Boston's area codes), displaying "Boston" above the numerals and "Strong" below them, hung in the Sox' dugout.
 Additionally, to commemorate Jackie Robinson Day, both teams wore No. 42 jerseys.
 The Red Sox also placed closer Joel Hanrahan on the disabled list with a hamstring injury.

 The Red Sox swept two consecutive series between April 13–18.
 One at home against the Tampa Bay Rays and another on the road against the Cleveland Indians, resulting in a six-game winning streak which improved their record to 11–4, and put them in first place in the American League East.

 The Red Sox had a scheduled weekend series against the Kansas City Royals during April 19–21.
 The immediate Greater Boston area went on a citywide lockdown in search of a suspect in the Boston Marathon bombing on the morning of April 19 and the first game of the weekend was postponed.
 The Red Sox reported the decision was made "to support efforts of law enforcement officers."
 A make-up date for the game was not immediately announced.